nmago/GSoC-2017/index.md

  - service to view reports

 Other option was "creating authorization" but it could make service intricate and unsafe, so "break into 2 services" was the fastest and easiest way.
-Both of services set up as .onion: to send reports through the Tor network.
+Both of services set up as .onion: to send reports through the Tor network (why don't use main feature of Tor Browser - anonymous network to send?).

 ##### Building Tor Browser